What are personal injury claims?

 An individual who suffers personal injury as a result of someone else’s negligence or breach of duty can make a legal claim for compensation for personal injury.
 However, not every case will succeed – even those cases that may seem, at first glance, concrete cases.

 The most common types of personal injury claim include:

-Personal injury also includes conditions that are classified as industrial disease cases, such as asbestosis and mesothelioma, vibration white finger, chronic bronchitis, asthma, deafness, occupational stress, and so no.
+Personal injury also includes conditions that are classified as industrial disease cases, such as asbestosis and mesothelioma, vibration white finger, chronic bronchitis, asthma, deafness and occupational stress.

-When an individual who has suffered personal injury makes a compensation claim against someone else (ie. the defendant in the case), the defendant either admits liability (or partial liability) or defends the claim.
+When an individual who has suffered personal injury makes a compensation claim against someone else (ie, the defendant in the case), the defendant either admits liability (or partial liability) or defends the claim.
 Any defence must be served within 14 days after the particulars of claim is filed, or 28 days after service of the particulars of claim if the defendant files an acknowledgment of service.